Suggested length: 1-3 class periods (45-55 minutes each)

 – Opener (7-15 minutes)

 – Optional closer/follow-up (10-30 minutes)

-Students will be assessed on their contributions to the Kialo discussion.
+Students will be assessed on their contributions to the Kialo discussion. (see suggested rubric in provided materials.)
 The arrangement of the assessment methodology is up to the teacher.
 Students can:

 – work independently, with one discussion per student.